 The first sprouts should appear within a week.

 If you’re growing Swiss chard in containers, you’ll likely need to water it daily, depending upon your weather.
+Soil in containers tends to dry out more quickly than an in-ground garden.
+The soil should be kept moist but not overly wet — much like a wrung out kitchen sponge.

 In a garden bed, as the plants grow and become crowded simply pull an entire plant from the ground to harvest it (rather than trimming leaves as described below).
 A tighter spacing like this allows you to harvest more and shades the soil as the plants grow, which can fend off weeds.

-Growing Swiss chard couldn’t be easier.
+Growing Swiss chard – in containers or in the garden – couldn’t be easier.

 Swiss chard is a biennial, which means that it will often provide a second year of growth for you with no extra work.